 Preparing for your appointmentBy Mayo Clinic staff

-You're likely to start by seeing your primary care provider, but you may be referred to a physician who specializes in headache (neurologist).
+You're likely to start by seeing your primary care provider, but you may be referred to a doctor trained in evaluating and treating headaches (neurologist).

 What you can do

 - Write down symptoms you're experiencing, even if they seem unrelated to your migraines.

 - Write down key personal information, including any major stresses or recent life changes.